 The final, like the midterm, is a timed, closed-book, multiple-choice exam.

-You will have 3 hours minutes to complete the exam in one sitting on Collab.
-You may take the exam at the time of your choosing during a 72-hour window that will be announced in advance.
+You will have 3 hours to complete the exam in one sitting on Collab.
+You may take the exam at the time of your choosing during the 77-hour window listed above.
+(Note that this window includes the course's official exam slot on Monday.)